richardju97/python-scripts/README.txt

 Utilizes the Yahoo Weather API to get the sunset times for a specific location.
 Sends a reminder to OS X's Notification Center an hour before sunset to remind photographers to take a photo of the sunset.

+Updated 11/23 to utilize the Twilio REST API to send an additional SMS reminder to a user passed in Phone Number.

 Parameters:
 	"<city, state>"
 	Example: "West Lafayette, IN"

+	"<Phone Number with Area Code and +1 extension"
+	Example: "+18002221222"

 Dependencies:
 	terminal-notifier (OS X)

-To install:
+	Twilio Rest API Client

+To install terminal-notifier (OS X):
 	$ sudo gem install terminal-notifier

 Expansion Plans:
 	1. Modify to run as a background task that repeats daily
 	2. Calculate actual "golden hour" times instead of approximating at 30 minutes
 	3. Assess the script's footprint and determine if there are ways to minimize it
-	4. Integrate Twilio API to send SMS messages to mobile phones for a more effective reminder system.
 	Alternative: Adjust to be deployed as a Chrome Extension

 3. cvp.py